nathiedeheyl/pp3_coolness-tracker/README.md

 | Input upon main_menu redirects to start_menu instaed of displaying main_choice options | ![main menu input issue](assets/images/testing/bug_2.png) | add return statement to main_menu function; remove start_menu loop; comment out validate to proceed to main_menu after instructions; remove main_menu call from elif "no" to jump instructions; |
 | health data input validation error | ![output on display error](assets/images/testing/bug_3.png) | put conversion ```int(heartrate_str)``` inside try/except code and wrap everything in a loop to give user a chance to put in right heartrate upon mistake |
 | Use of wrong emoji leads to display of other symbols in deployed version | ![output on display error](assets/images/testing/bug_4.png) | Replace with neutral emoji |

+### Known bugs

+When the program is left and allowed to "sleep," input becomes impossible on certain browsers (Safari, Opera, and Chrome).
+Additionally, the terminal layout differs when accessed via Safari.

 ## Technologies
 - Programming language: Python